Visualize network features using deep dream

 This function implements a version of deep dream that uses a multi-resolution image pyramid and Laplacian Pyramid Gradient Normalization to generate high-resolution images.
 For more information on Laplacian Pyramid Gradient Normalization, see this blog post: DeepDreaming with TensorFlow.

 When you train a neural network using the

 trainNetwork function, or when you use prediction or validation functions

 objects, the software performs these computations using single-precision, floating-point

 arithmetic.
 Functions for training, prediction, and validation include

-The software uses single-precision arithmetic when you train networks using both CPUs and
+The software uses single-precision arithmetic when you train neural networks using both CPUs

 DeepDreaming with TensorFlow. https://github.com/tensorflow/docs/blob/master/site/en/tutorials/generative/deepdream.ipynb

 Introduced in R2017a